Filaniuk/Movie_Magic/README.md

 - Access saved movies in the future
 - Contact me through the form under 'Contact Us'

-!!!
-Please note:
-Database is currently in migration that's why Login/Registration are unavailable at the moment.

 ## Deployed Website

 You can access the currently deployed application at: